EvolutionHQ/Evo-Travel-Agent-Release-Notes/README.md

 Fixed: <br>
 - Copyright year will now update every year and will no longer be hard coded
 - Indentation in email testing

+Added: <br>
+New admin user in Admin Panel